Takeshi SHOJI – Wheelchair Rugby

 I was introduced to wheelchair rugby when I was in the hospital.
 I was just going to have a look at a practice game but ended up participating in it and I was suddenly tackled.
 I was first shocked at what I couldn’t believe had happened, thinking, “What is this?,” “You can do this?”
 The sense of moving freely with the sports wheelchair was also shocking to me.
 Then I thought, “I have no choice.
 I have to do this” and started playing the sport.

 Twenty years have passed since then.
-I participated in two Paralympics and won a bronze medal.
+I won a bronze medal.
 I am now focusing on developing young players.
 However, as everyone has their own way of thinking and feeling, I tell them my opinion as just a guide and try not to impose my views on them.
 What is important is for them to think for themselves and to feel with their own body.

 If we prioritize the victory of the team, we end up competing with the main players and not giving the young players a chance to play.
 As they cannot grow in this way, we try to let the young players play even when we’re in a very severe situation.
 Even if we end up losing the match, what matters the most is the experience that can be achieved by actually playing in the game.
 What is important for people to grow is to think for themselves through experience and finding what is correct for themselves.